zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

   isolated network, making sure that users can’t access it and that both incoming and outgoing emails are not delivered.

-- Switch on the clone and wait for Zimbra to start.
+- Switch on the clone and wait for |carbonio| to start.

 - Disable |backup|’s RealTime Scanner.